prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ---
 id: install-with-script
-title: Run a Node and Stake ETH using Prysm
+title: "Quickstart: Run a Node and Stake ETH using Prysm"
-sidebar_label: Quickstart - install
+sidebar_label: "Quickstart: Run a node"
 ---

 import Tabs from '@theme/Tabs';